rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/README.single-page.md

 > Figure 4.
 Entering the container service name

-5. The creation of container service will take few minutes, so be patient.
+5. Container service creation will take few minutes, so be patient.
 Once done you will be taken to the dashboard of the **hello-api** container service page.
 You will get a domain to used to access your container.
 The domain is located at the _Public domain_ section.
 Wait until the status becomes **Ready** then click the domain to open **hello-api** container service.
 It should be still 404 error because no container image has been deployed to the container service.

 [![Lightsail hello-api Dashboard](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-hello-api-dashboard.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-hello-api-dashboard.png)